mathew-dcosta/stock-investment-platform/README.md

 - Users can view their portfolio holdings on the main dashboard
 - Stock purchasing is triggered through the trending stocks section

-## Setup

-- The project uses `json-server` for mock APIs and `concurrently` to run both the application and mock server together.
-- This will start both the Angular development server and the json-server mock API concurrently.

 ## Stackblitz

 - https://stackblitz.com/~/github.com/mathew-dcosta/stock-investment-platform
-- **Note**: This project will not work with StackBlitz as `json-server` doesn't work well having other ports running in parallel.
 - Kindly use the bash command below for running it locally.

 ```bash